alissin/little-big-tips/_pattern-algorithm/object-pool/README.md

 }
 ```

 You can see here that you use the array to control which object is available and the `SetActive()` method to actually "use" the object.
-It is important in this case because there is no need to keep the object `active == true` when you are not using it.
+It is important in this case because there is no need to keep the object `active == true` when we are not using it.

 Step 4 - create the `Enemy` game object on hierarchy, create a C# script `Enemy.cs` and attach this script to the `Enemy` game object and finally create the `Enemy Prefab`.
 Don't forget to set the field `_spawnPrefab` on `Spawn Controller` game object via inspector.